 - All screenshots and references from Warhammer 40,000: Space Marine

 - Image credit: Space Marine Wiki

-Warhammer 40,000: Space Marine Singleplayer Campaign Walkthrough
+This post is part of the series: Warhammer 40,000: Space Marine Singleplayer Campaign Walkthrough

 - Warhammer 40,000: Space Marine Walkthrough – Part I: Planetfall